 "Grow an ambitious, vibrant and confident place"

 The vision for Mansfield is ambitious.
 It is designed to underpin everything the council does over the next decade.
-To ensure delivery of the vision the council will focus on the following four cross cutting themes and their priorities:
+To ensure delivery of the vision the council will focus on the following themes and their priorities: